-  Digital computers have the capability of handling many tens of thousands of instructions every second, Hence, in addition to controlling the switching functions the same processor can handle other functions also.
-The immediate effect of holding both the control programme and the exchange data, in easily alterable memories, is that the administration can become much more responsive to subscriber requirements. both in terms of introducing new services and modifying general services, or in responding to the demands of individual subscriber.
-For example, to restore service on payment of an overdue bill or to permit change from a dial instrument to a multi frequency sender, simply the appropriate entries in the subscriber data-file are to be amended.
+Digital computers have the capability of handling many tens of thousands of instructions every second, Hence, in addition to controlling the switching functions, the same processor can handle other functions also.
+The immediate effect of holding both the control programme and the exchange data, in easily alterable memories, is that the administration can become much more responsive to subscriber requirements. both in terms of introducing new services and modifying general services, or in responding to the demands of individual subscribers.
+For example, to restore service on payment of an overdue bill or to permit change from a dial instrument to a multi-frequency sender, simply the appropriate entries in the subscriber data-file are to be amended.
 This can be done by typing- in simple instructions from a teletypewriter or visual display unit.
 The ability of the administration to respond rapidly and effectively to subscriber requirements is likely to become increasingly important in the future.

 As the processor is capable of performing operations at a very high speed, it has got sufficient time to run routine test programmes to detect faults, automatically.
-Hence, there is no need to carry out time consuming manual routine tests.
+Hence, there is no need to carry out time-consuming manual routine tests.

 Despite the many difference between the electronic switching systems, and

 all over the world there is a general similarity between most of the systems in terms of their functional subdivisions.
-In it’s simplest from. an SPC exchange consists of five main sub-systems, as shown in fig.
+In it’s simplest form. an SPC exchange consists of five main sub-systems, as shown in fig.